palewire/californiacivicdata.org/_posts/2015-01-01-calaccess-code-convening.markdown

 `cProfile` showed us that the `downloadcalaccessraw` command had several loops slowing down the script.
 You can see our work with this in our [Makefile](https://github.com/california-civic-data-coalition/django-calaccess-raw-data/commit/a59e0276100cd5d854225ba9de41715fa1b66b68?diff=unified#diff-b67911656ef5d18c4ae36cb6741b7965R12).
 With `cProfile`, we saw that some of the loops we were doing in Python took a long time and happened millions of times.

 By refactoring those parts of the code, we were able to get the total script runtime down to roughly __15 minutes__!
-With the speed increase, we moved on to make sure every table in the Cal Access data dump had an appropriate Django model.
+With the speed increase, we moved on to make sure every table in the Cal-Access data dump had an appropriate Django model.

-## Lowering the barrier to entry with django-calaccess-campaign-browser
+## Lowering the Barrier to Entry with django-calaccess-campaign-browser

-We built `django-calaccess-raw-data` for folks who wanted to build applications on top of CAL-ACCESS.
-It doesn't provide much abstraction and still comes with a bring-your-own-analysis prerequisite.
-We just made the database easier to consume.
-That said, we wanted to build a secondary tool that may help folks move more quickly.
-That's where `django-calaccess-campaign-browser.` The campaign browser goes the next step and associates candidates with their campaign committees.
-This means you can get a snapshot of a politicans career on one page.
+We built `django-calaccess-raw-data` for folks who wanted to build applications on top of Cal-Access.
+It doesn't provide much abstraction, and still comes with a bring-your-own-analysis prerequisite, but it makes the database easier to consume.
+That said, we also wanted to build a secondary tool to help folks move more quickly.
+That's where `django-calaccess-campaign-browser.` The campaign browser goes the next step and associates candidates with their campaign committees, which means you can get a snapshot of a politican's career on a single page.
 Installation is pretty simple too:

 ```bash
 $ pip install django-calaccess-campaign-browser